-The town is about 85 miles from Kingman.
-Add another 17 miles to the trip by driving on an old alignment of Route 66, now known as the Crookton Road, that you pick up just west Ash Fork if you're westbound on Interstate 40.
+The unincorporated town is 85 miles from Kingman.
+Add 17 miles to the trip by driving on an old alignment of Route 66, known as Crookton Road (Exit 139) that you pick up just west of Ash Fork.

-Seligman, once known as Prescott Junction, was a railroad and highway town.
-It became a ghost town after Route 66 was bypassed by Interstate 40 in 1978.
+Seligman was a railroad and highway town the became a near ghost town after Route 66 was bypassed by Interstate 40 in 1978.
 Passenger rail service ceased in 1984 and the Santa Fe Railroad ended its operations in the town a year later.